 The good news: Re-prioritizing exception messages is a simple configuration change and may help deliver a clearer and more consistent message to the supply chain planner.
 It will hopefully further advance the efficiency of your supply chain.

-The bad news: I will still be making wrong turns and arguing with an English-accented woman who works for Google.Tags: exception messages, MRP, SAP, Supply chain, supply chain management
+The bad news: I will still be making wrong turns and arguing with an English-accented woman who works for Google.Tags: exception messages, MRP, Reveal, SAP, Supply chain, supply chain management